 A different paradigm

 So far, we’ve been getting rather cagey answers from statistics.
-The fundamental problem is that we are asking it the wrong question.
+The fundamental problem is that

 We don’t want to know which variation is better as much as we want to maximize success.